-The correct and appropriate selection and management of recipients is vital to the success ET.
+The correct and appropriate selection and management of recipients is vital to the success of ET.
 Management of recipients from the first day of the program until lambing may affect the success of the whole operation.
 Many programs can bring lower productivity and poorer results because of poor care of embryo recipients.
-Before ET, ovaries are controled regarding hormone reaction and willingness to accept an embryos.
-If animal is consider as ready to accept an embryo, the horn is removed through a small incision in the abdomen and the embryo is introduced into the uterine cavity of the recipient sheep.
+Before ET, ovaries are controlled regarding hormone reaction and willingness to accept embryos.
+If the animal is considered ready to accept an embryo, the horn is removed through a small incision in the abdomen and the embryo is introduced into the uterine cavity of the recipient sheep.
 The recipient is then released.
-Ultrasound examination of the pregnancy can be done with 6 weeks after transplantation, to confirming the status of the recipient.
+Ultrasound examination of the pregnancy can be done 6 weeks after transplantation, to confirming the status of the recipient.
 The success of fresh embryo transfer may vary from 60-70%.

-Using specific embryo freezing media, the equipment and procedure, the embryos may be frozen and stored in liquid nitrogen.
-The average pregnancy rate with frozen embryos range from 45 to 50%.
+Using specific embryo freezing media, equipment and procedure, the embryos may be frozen and stored in liquid nitrogen.
+The average pregnancy rate with frozen embryos ranges from 45 to 50%.

 ET to recipient